 How do you have so many matches when you live in a relatively sparsely populated bit of Wales?

-I've had it for a few years and they've just built up.
-Tinder matches are based on location, so it's possible to meet someone who's close to me geographically – like Bristol and Dorset – but who it isn't really easy to travel to.
+I've had it for a few years, and they've just built up.
+Tinder matches are based on location, so it's possible to meet someone who's close to me geographically but who isn't really easy to travel to.
 That can be frustrating.
 I'm in London fairly often so I've matched with people there as well.

 Of the 7,000 men, how many have you met in real life?